Putting down a deposit for a used car

 - A holding deposit essentially "holds" the vehicle for you but you're in no way obliged to follow-through with the purchase

-- It may go towards the purchase price but needs to be decided between you and the seller
+- It may go towards the purchase price but this needs to be decided between you and the seller

 - You need to agree whether this deposit is refundable (get this in writing)

-- Applies for a limited time
+- Will generally only apply for a limited time

 - You commit to purchasing the vehicle